mhall-simon/python/modules/module-05/README.md

 This quick presentation provides tips and tricks for setting up DataFrames in Python with Pandas.
 It covers the difference between rows and columns, which serve unique purposes in Data Science.

+### mod5_pres-B_SQL-Visualized.pdf

+This quick presentation goes over SQL operations in Pandas in a visual form with color coding.
+This helps visualize the operations that are ongoing behind the scenes to grab summary statistics.